kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 [snippet=load-sdk]

 <div class="alert alert-info">
-Replace 'kuzzle' which is the Kuzzle backend hostname with 'localhost' or the hostname where your Kuzzle backend is running.
+Replace 'kuzzle' which is the Kuzzle server hostname with 'localhost' or the hostname where your Kuzzle server is running.
 </div>

 Next, add a listener to be notified in case of a connection error: